lumoslabs/vestibule/README.md

       if DOTENV_FILES is set, will iterate over each file, parse and inject into Environ.
 If DOTENV_FILES is not set, will look for any .env files in CWD.
 ```

+## Writing to a file?

+Sometimes you just need credentials to be on disk, amirite?

+If so, you can run `bule` to write gathered secrets to a given file in a given format.
+All provider environment variables from `vest` are also applicable with `bule`

+    e.g. VAULT_KV_KEYS=secret/db-creds bule /var/secrets/db-creds.json

+    usage: bule [<flags>] <file>

+    Write secrets to a file!
+What could go wrong?

+    Flags:
+      -h, --help                Show context-sensitive help (also try --help-long and --help-man).
+          --debug               Debug output
+      -F, --format=json         Format of the output file.
+Available formats: [dotenv env json toml yaml yml]
+      -p, --provider=vault ...
+Secret provider.
+Can be used multiple times.
+Available providers: [vault ejson sops dotenv]
+          --version             Show application version.

+    Args:
+      <file>  Path of output file